Achilles Tendonitis / Tendonosis

 Diagnosis and Treatment of Achilles Tendonitis / Tendonosis

 Achilles Tendonitis and Tendonosis are not the only causes of leg and ankle pain, so it is important to get evaluated by a physician to determine a diagnosis.
 Left untreated, Achilles Tendinitis and Achilles Tendonosis may result in tendon tears or ruptures, and can become chronic making it difficult to walk.
-At Houston Spine and Sports Medicine, Dr. Shaun Lehmann and Dr. Curtis Fandrich strive to treat leg and ankle pain with nonsurgical treatment options that help your body to naturally heal itself.
-Both physicians have years of experience treating pain, and they offer multiple nonsurgical treatment options for their patients, including: Physical Therapy, Prolotherapy, and Platelet Rich Plasma (PRP).
+At Houston Spine and Sports Medicine, Dr. Shaun Lehmann strives to treat leg and ankle pain with nonsurgical treatment options that help your body to naturally heal itself.
+Our physician has years of experience treating pain, and they offer multiple nonsurgical treatment options for their patients, including: Physical Therapy, Prolotherapy, and Platelet Rich Plasma (PRP).
 During your initial evaluation, your physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging such as MRI needs to be completed.
 Diagnostic Ultrasound is also available in the office in order to evaluate the health of musculoskeletal structures and tendons.
 Once you have been evaluated, our physicians will determine a plan of treatment best suited for your condition.

 Sports that cause you to quickly start and stop, exercising on uneven ground, running uphill and insufficient warm-up time can all contribute to Achilles Tendonosis.
 Other factors that may lead to a greater risk of developing chronic Achilles pain, include: poor fitting or worn-out shoes, weak or tight calf muscles, bone spurs, flat arches, and feet that roll inward.